arshsinghphd/TeamActivities/Module08/README.md

 That is a lot going on, and it doesn't even include the calls to  memory allocation (storing of variables)!
 Needless to say, your program is only one small part of a very large ecosystem.

-> Discussion:
+:memo: Discussion:
-> Discuss this ecosystem.
+Discuss this ecosystem.
 Why would it need to exist this way?
-Why couldn't your program talk to the
+Why couldn't your program talk to the keyboard directly?
-> keyboard directly?

 ## Try/Except  - Error Handling
+> [!IMPORTANT]
-The problem is when do you trust or not trust this ecosystem?
+> The problem is when do you trust or not trust this ecosystem?

 The general answer -- whenever you get something from the system -- check your result.